Karen M. Kensek: Background

 Kensek completed an undergraduate degree in architecture at MIT, and a Master of Architecture at the University of California at Berkeley.
 She taught for several years at Berkeley prior to joining the faculty at the University of Southern California in 1991.

 Architectural Computing

 She has written books on building information modeling, and has completed more than 100 research papers and 30 grants.
 In 1991, she founded the CLIPPER Lab with Douglas Noble at USC to support research and education in architectural computing.
 Together, they also conducted early architecture design studio experiments including a "supercomputing studio" in 1988 and one of the first fully "paperless studios" in 1993.
 She served as president of the Association for Computer Aided Design in Architecture in 1995.
-She has collaborated with noted architects and educators, including Pierre Koenig, Douglas E. Noble and Ralph Lewis Knowles.
+She has collaborated with noted architects and educators, including Pierre Koenig, Douglas E. Noble, Marc Eugene Schiler, and Ralph Lewis Knowles.

 Facade Tectonics

-With Noble and Mic Patterson, she co-founded the Facade Tectonics Institute in 2007 as a university-based research and education organization.
+She co-founded the Facade Tectonics Institute in 2007, together with Douglas Noble and Mic Patterson, as a university-based research and education organization.
 The Facade Tectonics Institute has hosted conferences and published research papers focused on building facade technology.